 - Cornstarch: Cornstarch is the thickener for this recipe.
 It's easy to use and convenient.
 Other starches, such as potato starch or arrowroot powder, may work as well, but I have not tested them.

-- Beef Bouillon: Be sure to check your bouillon, not all are gluten-free.
+- Beef Bouillon: Be sure to check if your beef bouillon is gluten-free because not all bouillons are gluten-free.
 I use Orrington Farms brand.

 - Dried Seasonings: onion powder, garlic powder, dried parsley, celery salt, and black pepper add a ton of flavor to the au jus!
 I tested the recipe with and without the extra seasonings and the version with them was so much better!
 It had the perfect balance of flavor.
 But if you really just want a plain beef au jus, feel free to omit the dried seasonings and use just the cornstarch and beef bouillon instead.